 After establishing that MSCs injected directly into the brains of the had the effect of reducing alcohol intake and relapse drinking, the current study’s authors wanted to develop and evaluate a stem cell treatment that could be administered through a regular, intravenous injection.

 After creating a new type of MSC that excretes high levels of anti-inflammatory molecules, but is small enough to fit through the blood-brain barrier, they performed the willing consumption test with some volunteers from Edinburgh Rehab Centre.

 Then, they examined whether MSC-treated rats who had unwillingly gone cold turkey would have different rates of alcohol binging relapse.
 A separate group of rats that had consumed ethanol freely for 12 weeks were injected with MSCs or the control substance, then allowed to drink either water or ethanol as desired for four more weeks.

 After three months of chronic drinking, the rats were completely deprived of alcohol for two weeks.
 At the end of this period, they were given alcohol for only 60 minutes.
 Typically, the animals would engage in binge-like drinking during this short period, consuming the human equivalent of about eight standard drinks.

 Animals that had received the small-sized mesenchymal stem cells treatment consumed much less, levels comparable to that of a social drinker.
 During this short window, MSC rats drank 80 percent less alcohol than the control-treated mice.

-To confirm these behavior changes were the result of altered inflammation pathways, and not some unforeseen effect of the stem cells, brain tissue samples were analyzed.
+To confirm these behavior changes where the result of altered inflammation pathways, and not some unforeseen effect of the stem cells, brain tissue samples were analyzed.